-- Saddles: Buying better saddles increases a horse’s stamina core and stamina core regeneration while slowing down health core drainage.
+- Saddles: You can purchase better saddles to increase your horse’s stamina core and increase the rate of stamina core regeneration.
+Saddles can also help slow health core drainage.
 Choose the “Improved” option when purchasing saddles for the best stat boosts.

-- Saddlebags: Increases outfit, hat, and mask storage.
+- Saddlebags: Increased storage for your character’s outfit, hat, and mask.

 - Red Dead Redemption 2: A beginner’s guide to being a rootin’ tootin’ cowboy